cchesser/java-perf-workshop/docs/content/docs/jmc/method_profiling.md

 ![](/jmc/method_profile_page.png)

 By default, this view groups threads by method, but you can also include the line number for each method.
-This can be accomplishbed by selecting the __View Menu__ option and  going to __Distinguish Frames By__ and selecting __Line Number__.
+This can be accomplished by selecting the __View Menu__ option and  going to __Distinguish Frames By__ and selecting __Line Number__.

 ![](/jmc/method_profile_distinguish_line_numbers.png)